 Half the Size of a Traditional Elliptical!

-BowFlex is known for it’s hyped up infomercials, which have been extremely successful in selling the BowFlex TreadClimber that claims to get mind blowing results in no time at all.
+BowFlex is known for its hyped up infomercials, which have been extremely successful in selling the BowFlex TreadClimber that claims to get mind blowing results in no time at all.
+We’re here to expose the hype from the facts.

 1. Three times a week for 14 minutes isn’t enough!
 The BowFlex MAX Trainer can give you some impressive results, but NOT miraculous results.
 For example, with the MAX Trainer, BowFlex claims if you use it fourteen minutes, three times a week you’ll see results.
 Obviously you’ll get results in comparison to laying on a couch, watching TV and eating bon-bons.